 The Credit Agreement, which may be amended from time to time, provides for borrowings under a revolving line of credit and a term loan (together, the "Credit Facility").
 The Credit Facility is guaranteed by the subsidiaries of the Company, secured by the assets of the Company, including stock held in its subsidiaries, and may be used to finance general corporate and working capital purposes, to finance capital expenditures, to refinance existing indebtedness, to finance permitted acquisitions and associated fees, and to pay for all related expenses to the Credit Facility.
-Interest is due and is computed based on the designation of the loan, with the option of a Base Rate Loan (the base rate plus the Applicable Margin), or an Adjusted LIBOR Rate Loan (the adjusted LIBOR rate period for Adjusted LIBOR Rate Loans.
+Interest is due and is computed based on the designation of the loan, with the option of a Base Rate Loan (the base rate plus the Applicable Margin), or an Adjusted LIBOR Rate Loan (the adjusted LIBOR rate plus the Applicable Margin).
+Interest is due on the last day of each quarter end for Base Rate Loans and at the end of the LIBOR rate period for Adjusted LIBOR Rate Loans.
 Principal balances drawn under the Credit Facility may be prepaid at any time, in whole or in part, without premium or penalty.
 Amounts repaid under the revolving line of credit may be re-borrowed.